-Between the restaurant's 20th Birthday Bash and its Christmas Eve and New Year's Eve specials, there are plenty of reasons (and opportunities!) to sip Chef Frank Lee's famous Eggnog and cheers to the holiday season.
+Between the restaurant's Christmas Eve and New Year's Eve specials, there are plenty of reasons (and opportunities!) to sip Chef Frank Lee's famous Eggnog and cheers to the holiday season.
 Be sure to enjoy Chef Lee's seasonal specials while the dining room is decked out with cheerful holiday décor.

 While carriage lanterns and candles illuminate the courtyard entryway, the dining room wears a halo of joy radiating from happy guests enjoying the Ultimate Coconut Cake, a show-stopping 12-layer dessert.
 A glimmering Christmas tree and wreaths hung from the leaded glass windows with red velvet bows set the stage for special holiday menus that showcase the Lowcountry's seasonal ingredients, such as sweet potato bisque, herb marinated heritage turkey, and apple streusel pie with Eggnog Anglaise.

-Step into Charleston Place, stroll through the Festival of Wreaths, and admire the Orient Express passenger train in the lobby before dining at restaurants Charleston Grill and Palmetto Café this holiday season.
+Step into Charleston Place and admire the Orient Express passenger train in the lobby before dining at restaurants Charleston Grill and Palmetto Café this holiday season.
 Charleston Grill's holiday menu is sure to please with Chef Weaver's famous crab cake and traditional Christmas indulgences like duck Burgundy while Palmetto Café is serving up a buffet style Christmas Day Feast.
 Each Sunday in December leading up to Christmas, children are invited to enjoy Teddy Bear Tea at the Thoroughbred Club.

 Caviar & Bananas